-Third, different datasets can have different absolute values for the same climate variable that should be removed for effective comparisons of variations with time.
+Third, different datasets can have different absolute values for the same climate variable that should be removed to allow effective comparisons of variations over time.
 This is often required when comparing climate simulations with each other, or when comparing simulations with observations, as simulated climate variables are also affected by model bias that can be removed when they are presented as anomalies.
-It can also be required when comparing observational datasets or reanalyses (see Section 1.5.2) with each other, due to systematic differences in the underlying measurement system (see Figure 1.11).
+It can also be required when comparing observational datasets or reanalyses (Section 1.5.2) with each other, due to systematic differences in the underlying measurement system (Figure 1.11).
 Understanding the reasons for any absolute difference is important, but whether the simulated absolute value matters when projecting future change will depend on the variable of interest.
-For example, there is not a strong relationship between climate sensitivity of a model (which is an indicator of the degree of future warming) and the simulated absolute global surface temperature (Mauritsen et al. 2012; Hawkins and Sutton 2016).
+For example, there is not a strong relationship between climate sensitivity of a model (which is an indicator of the degree of future warming) and the simulated absolute global surface temperature (Mauritsen et al., 2012; Hawkins and Sutton, 2016).

 For some variables, such as precipitation, anomalies are often expressed as percentages in order to more easily compare changes in regions with very different climatological means.
 However, for situations where there are important thresholds (e.g., phase transitions around 0°C) or for variables which can only take a particular sign or be in a fixed range (e.g., sea ice extent or relative humidity), absolute values are normally used.

 The choice of a baseline period has important consequences for evaluating both observations and simulations of the climate, for comparing observations with simulations, and for presenting climate projections.
-There is usually no perfect choice of baseline as many factors have to be considered and compromises may be required (Hawkins and Sutton 2016).
+There is usually no perfect choice of baseline as many factors have to be considered and compromises may be required (Hawkins and Sutton, 2016).
 It is important to evaluate the sensitivity of an analysis or assessment to the choice of the baseline.

-For example, the collocation of observations and reanalyses within the model ensemble spread depends on the choice of the baseline, and uncertainty in future projections of climate is reduced if using a more recent baseline, especially for the near-term (Figure 1.11).
-The length of an appropriate baseline or reference period depends on the variable being considered, the rates of change of the variable and the purpose of the period, but is usually 20 to 50 years long.
+For example, the collocation of observations and reanalyses within the model ensemble spread depends on the choice of the baseline, and uncertainty in future projections of climate is reduced if using a more recent baseline, especially for the near term (Figure 1.11).
+The length of an appropriate baseline or reference period depends on the variable being considered, the rates of change of the variable and the purpose of the chosen period, but is usually 20 to 50 years long.
 The World Meteorological Organization (WMO) uses 30-year periods to define ‘climate normals’, which indicate conditions expected to be experienced in a given location.

 [START FIGURE 1.11 HERE]